Marjorie Taylor Greene addresses vaccine mandates, federal debt, and USAID abolition

 Chris Hosey, Director of Georgia Bureau of Investigation

-The Georgia Sex Offender Registry shows 111 registered sex offenders were living in Polk County as of the week ending Jan.
-31.
+The Georgia Sex Offender Registry shows a decrease in the number of registered sex offender living in Chattooga County in March, compared to the previous month.

 Chris Hosey, Director of Georgia Bureau of Investigation